About the Centre for Applied Legal Research (CALR)

 Our research units

-We have a wide breadth of activities and have organised CALR into five subject-based research units, focusing on the legal subjects we view as being of social and legal importance:
+We have a wide breadth of activities and have organised CALR into three subject-based research units, focusing on the legal subjects we view as being of social and legal importance:

 We also train and support the next generation of legal minds.
 As such, we are home to a host of doctoral students researching legal topics and issues both in a full and part-time capacity.